 MCC Cleaning Omaha will use sand for traction when the temperatures are very cold and chemicals won’t work, or during freezing rain events.
 The performance of salt decreases relative to the temperature and will only perform effectively down to 15 degrees.
 Sand is most often used in hilly, rural areas that are subject to impassable, slippery conditions in very cold weather.
 But the benefits of sand applications are very limited.
 Sand doesn’t have any ice melting properties.
 Abrasives, such as sand, are also easily displaced by traffic.
 There are also negative environmental impacts such as air pollution and siltation of our waterways.
 The cost of sand is more than salt when you factor in the higher application rates, frequency of applications, costs of sweeping and disposal.

-pavement temperatures?
+What is the importance of pavement temperatures?
 Why can’t you just use air temperature?

-snow and ice depends on both the pavement temperature and the air temperature, along with the time of the winter season.
+The ability of deicing agents to melt snow and ice depends on both the pavement temperature and the air temperature, along with the time of the winter season.
 During the fall, the pavement is often kept warmer than the surrounding air because of the warm soil.
 During the spring the reverse may be true.
 The pavement temperatures can be colder than the air because the soil is still frozen from the low winter temperatures.
 The sun also has a strong influence on pavement temperatures.
 Air and pavement temperatures can differ by as much as 20 degrees.

-Is it legal to pass a
+Is it legal to pass a snowplow?

-snowplow.
+There are no state laws that prohibit you from passing a snowplow.
 However, it can be very dangerous to pass a plow.
 Snow Plows have wing plows that can be on the left or right side of the truck and can extend from 2-10 feet beyond the width of the truck.
 It can be difficult to see the wing if there is a snow cloud.
 The majority of crashes involving snow plows happen when a snowplow is rear-ended or hit when being passed.

 Why is it I never seem to see a snowplow during a winter storm?